World Safari Films & Adventure Bound Episodes

 “In 1980, (actually, much earlier) an Australian bricklayer Alby Mangels walked away from his job into a life of adventure.
 Every weeknight the Travel Channel brings you the true story of one man’s quest to see the world.
 Break away with wild man Alby Mangles from deep inside the Amazon jungle to the Ivory coast to the Gobi desert, and find out what it means to be Adventure Bound.” -The Travel Channel

-Without exaggeration, Adventure Bound is one of best travel documentary series ever made.
-If you have not yet discovered this extremely interesting and educational series, I will do my best to make you want to turn on your TV and find out what it really means to be Adventure Bound.
+Without a hint of exaggeration, Adventure Bound stands as one of the greatest travel documentary series ever created.
+If you haven’t yet experienced this fascinating and deeply educational series, let me do my best to inspire you to turn on your TV and discover what it truly means to be Adventure Bound.

 “Travel hasn’t satisfied an appetite.
 It has created one.”
 World Safari II and World Safari III followed, taking Alby all over the world once again.
 And the world is not a perfect place.
 Alby and his companion Judy get into a car accident in South Africa.
 Alby crashes his chopper on his Yorke Peninsula farm.
 Alby’s boat Gretta Marie, burns and sinks, critically injuring a young crewman who dies a short time later.
 Alby’s dog, Sam, a loyal friend, is shot dead by strangers.
 Adventure Bound is full of human drama.